kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Module3_Exercise_Answers.md

         ELSE 'On Track'
     END AS [Schedule Performance IsActive],

-    -- Budget performance with financial terms
+    -- d.Budget performance with financial terms
-    FORMAT(proj.Budget, 'C0') AS [Approved Budget],
+    FORMAT(proj.d.Budget, 'C0') AS [Approved d.Budget],
-    FORMAT(ISNULL(proj.ActualCost, 0), 'C0') AS [Expended Budget],
+    FORMAT(ISNULL(proj.ActualCost, 0), 'C0') AS [Expended d.Budget],
     CASE
-        WHEN proj.Budget > 0 AND proj.ActualCost IS NOT NULL
+        WHEN proj.d.Budget > 0 AND proj.ActualCost IS NOT NULL
-        THEN CAST(proj.ActualCost * 100.0 / proj.Budget AS DECIMAL(5,1))
+        THEN CAST(proj.ActualCost * 100.0 / proj.d.Budget AS DECIMAL(5,1))
         ELSE 0
-    END AS [Budget Burn Rate Percentage],
+    END AS [d.Budget Burn Rate Percentage],

     -- Risk assessment with standard classifications
     CASE
-        WHEN proj.IsActive = 'In Progress' AND proj.ActualCost > proj.Budget * 0.9
+        WHEN proj.IsActive = 'In Progress' AND proj.ActualCost > proj.d.Budget * 0.9
-             THEN 'Budget Risk'
+             THEN 'd.Budget Risk'
         WHEN proj.IsActive = 'In Progress' AND GETDATE() > proj.PlannedEndDate
              THEN 'Schedule Risk'
-        WHEN proj.Priority = 'Critical' AND COUNT(DISTINCT ep.EmployeeID) < 3
+        WHEN proj.Priority = 'Critical' AND COUNT(DISTINCT ep.e.EmployeeID) < 3
              THEN 'Resource Risk'
         WHEN proj.IsActive = 'Completed' THEN 'Successfully Delivered' ELSE 'Low Risk'